9 Simple Easy To Use WordPress Plugins You Need For Your New Blog

 What I love about the paid one is you can choose what comes for the pin.

 I find it annoying when people pin my own profile photo for a post.
-After all the hard work you do in designing your pinnable images, keywording them, choosing the description you want THAT photo to be shared, right?
-This wicket awesome feature is for pro only and well worth the money in my opinion.
+After all the hard work you do in designing your pinnable images, keywording them, and choosing the description you want THAT photo to be shared, right?
+This wicket awesome feature is for pro only and is well worth the money in my opinion.

 Speed on your site matters.
-One of the culprits to of sucking up your speed is your images.
+One of the culprits of sucking up your speed is your images.

 I use and love ShortPixel, what I love about it is it “smushes” or reduces image size without any before/after the difference in quality, thus making your pages load faster.